Saacman/RayCaster/README.md

 # RayTracer
-My attempt to create a basic RayTracer
+My attempt to create a basic RayCaster :D